bentohbox/bentohbox.github.io/README.md

 ![Project Image](assets/python_language.png)

-This project harnesses the power of TensorFlow to develop a deep learning model that classifies 101 different classes of food images.
-This notebook documents the process that I took, which includes data preprocessing, the design of a convolutional neural network (CNN) using the Keras API, model training, and evaluation.
+This project harnesses the power of TensorFlow to develop a deep learning model that classifies **101 different classes of food images**.
+This notebook documents the process that I took, which includes data preprocessing, the design of a **convolutional neural network (CNN)** using the Keras API, model training, and evaluation.
 By integrating best practices in computer vision, the project addresses challenges related to image variability and classification accuracy.

 The primary objective is to build a CNN that outperforms the DeepFood paper that achieved an accuracy score of 76.3% accuracy.